zcabbub/tokenomics/game_theory/market simulations lit review.md

 Analogies
 | Data market model           | Sugar producer firm model       |
 | --------------------------- | ------------------------------- |
 | users/curators decide labour(new data) supply | households decide labor supply |
 | profit condition            | non-profit condition            |

+TODO continue to follow the model from the paper

+my experiments will be based on perfect(without data pricing) and imperfect competition

+Goals:
+- see how a data pricing mechanism influences the